 Close your eyes and imagine a machine learning production pipeline (come on, you can do it).
 What do you see?
 Oh yes, data sources; a data warehouse, a streaming queue, you know them.
 Now continue.
 What else do you see?
 Maybe an ETL service that is regularly cleaning, munging, and merging this conglomerate of bits and bobs that are running across the data sources.
 Then what?
 Is that a feature extractor?
 Of course, it is!
 And it’s gathering all the essential and secret features that your hungry machine learning model needs to detect, for example, whether a drink is a piña colada or not.
 And lastly, next to the extractor, is the story’s protagonist: the model.
 There it is, working hard, scrutinizing all these thirst-quenching images.

 Is there anything else?
-What’s happening after your prediction?
+What’s happening after your machine learning prediction?
 What’s the next step in your pipeline after determining this is indeed a piña colada?
 Or is this the end of the pipeline?
 If your answer is “yes,” it doesn’t have to be.

-During the time I have been in the data field, I noticed that many of the data pipelines I see or read about typically end after the prediction has been made.
+During the time I have been in the data field, I noticed that many of the data pipelines I see or read about typically end after the machine learning prediction has been made.
 And that kind of makes sense, right?
 The whole point of a machine learning model is to infer something and produce an output.
 However, if we wish to take things further, we could start seeing that prediction as a new piece of information — as more data.
 And what do we do with data?
 We use it!
 And I mean we use it now.
 Live, in production.
 But to do so, first, we need to find a suitable use case for this new data point.
 Then, we extend the pipeline and include it.
 Let’s have a look at some use cases I have personally applied, and others I would consider appropriate.

 I’ll start with a quintessential example — logging.
 Usually, if someone is interested in knowing the prediction labels of the system, the most ideal and simple way to do this would be storing the said value in a dataset and examining them later.
 And this works, as long as you’re continually running a query to summarize these values.
 But, I believe there’s a better and more direct way to assess these numbers, and that’s with metrics.
 Usually, when you hear the word “metrics,” you think of scores that measure things like latency, system liveness, or the number of requests per second, but not machine learning-related values.